 If I have a lot of time and patience, I’ll write a letter using a dip pen.
 That said, I’m perpetually lacking time, and often my supply of patience isn’t much better … so I default to using a fountain pen.
 The Pilot Falcon is my favorite for its clean, vivid lines.
 That said, any pen works!
 Pick one you like in order to make the letter writing process even more pleasant.

 If you’ve got extra time, try writing your letter with a dip pen.
 A crowquill nib works great for writing tiny Spencerian (or similar) letters!
 You can see an example of a letter written using a crowquill nib in the photo below:

 A wax seal is a totally frivolous and unnecessary element of letter writing.
 But, if you’ve got one, it adds elegance and a touch of nostalgia to your work.
 I use a low temperature wax seal glue gun to apply seals to my letters.
 You can purchase one at Paper & Ink Arts.
 Or, for “old school” wax sticks, check out Nostalgic Impressions.

 The Letter Writing Process

 Decorate the Paper

 If you’re not using pre-decorated stationery, you can embellish the paper to add some personality to it!
-In the photo below, I have used the Geometric Embellishments concept from the Four Simple Envelope Embellishments post.
+In the photo below, I used the Geometric Embellishments concept from the Two Simple Envelope Embellishments tutorial.

 Write the Letter

 If you have opted to use unlined paper to write your letter on, it’s a good idea to put it on top of notebook paper.
-You can then use a light box to see the lines underneath.
+Then, use a light box to see the lines underneath.
 If your paper isn’t too thick, then you probably won’t even need the light box to see the lines underneath.

 If you can, try to write in cursive.
 That will give the letter a nice, vintage feel!